WINGS-UHM/Web/_posts/2020-05-08-creating-a-docs-site-with-bulma-clean-theme.markdown

 If you would like auto generated table of contents for your docs page then add `toc: true` to the page's front matter.
 The table of contents works for markdown pages and loops through the heading 2s and heading 3s in the markdown and then auto generates the contents.

-## GitHub Sponsors
+## GitHub Teams

-If you want to link to your GitHub sponsors profile then add `gh_sponsor` with your username to the `_config.yml` file.
+If you want to link to your GitHub teams profile then add `gh_team` with your username to the `_config.yml` file.

 ```
-gh_sponsor: chrisrhymes
+gh_team: chrisrhymes
 ```

 ## Making the docs page live